Report finds flaws in Catholic Church abuse-prevention plans

 Even so, there is evidence the U.S. church has cut down on the level of sex abuse since the Dallas Charter was implemented.

-According to Georgetown University’s Center for Applied Research in the Apostolate — an authoritative source for statistics on Catholicism in the U.S. — there have been fewer than 300 allegations of clerical sex abuse of minors since 2005, compared with more than 11,500 such allegations in the 1970s and 1980s.
+According to Georgetown University’s Center for Applied Research in the Apostolate — an authoritative source for statistics on Catholicism in the U.S. — there have been fewer than 300 allegations of clerical sex abuse of minors occurring since 2005, compared with more than 11,500 allegations of abuse occurring in the 1970s and 1980s.

+An independent audit released by the U.S. bishops this year indicated that sex abuse allegations against clergy rose to 4,434 in 2018-19, tripling the number seen the previous year, but much of the increase stemmed from a wave of lawsuits and claims by survivors of decades-old molestation.

 Associated Press religion coverage receives support from the Lilly Endowment through the Religion News Foundation.
 The AP is solely responsible for this content.